 First, let’s start with the word Time box.

 A definition of time box is a time period a person or team sets to work towards the completion of a goal.
-The important distinction is acknowledging that we setting a time limit to the work and not trying to guess on how long it will take.
+The important distinction is acknowledging that we are setting a time limit to the work and not trying to guess on how long it will take.
 By time boxing, you provide a good stopping point if things start to get out of hand.

 Next, let’s discuss Evaluation.

 The definition of evaluation is a judgment about an amount, number, or value of something.
 Sounds a lot like estimating!
 This is critical when working on complex tasks — especially when they are over 8 hours.
 While you are working, you need to monitor how you are progressing.
 The key is to quickly be able to determine if your pace of execution will meet the time box.
 This means that you need to be consistently evaluating at what point you are in your process in relationship to the time box.